tdesosa/Project2/README.md

 USER STORY (MVP):

-1)There will be 2 models, User and Barbers.
+1) There will be 2 models, User and Barbers.

 2) User will be able to log in to the Barber App, have an encrypted password, and authorization flow.